SolentAirWatch/sniffy/README.md

 Currently only Python 2.7 is supported until the bitwise operations are updated to python 3.

+The following instructions assume you have a fresh install of raspbian Lite and are not familiar with the Raspbery Pi.

 # The easy way to enable ssh and setup wireless on the Raspberry Pi

 The boot partition is readable using a card reader with any opertating system.
 Create the file /boot/wpa_supplicant.conf.
 Add your wifi settings as follows: